drtonyr/pis-third-asm-emu/README.md

 I've wanted to build a very simple educational computer for decades, this is the archive of part of those dreams (there exists a more complete but somewhat messier archive [here](https://sites.google.com/site/drtonyrobinson/) and my current plans are at [The Blinking Computer](https://blinkingcomputer.org))

-I planned on a 16 bit computer: instructions, memory, busses, everything was 16 bits wide.
-My architecture had eight 'registers' and instructions were one of only three forms:
+I planned on a 16 bit processor: instructions, memory, busses, everything was 16 bits wide.
+I expected to build it in discrete components using less than 1,000 transistors running at maybe 50kHz, so everything was very tight.
+My architecture has eight 'registers' and instructions were one of only three forms:

 Form  | Example
 ----- | -------------